 The waste sector generates 55-77 Tg of CH4 emissions per year, that is, 18% of global anthropogenic methane emissions, a large enough share to help limit global warming if they were to be avoided.

-Although the agricultural and fossil fuel sectors offer the largest mitigation potential, they aren’t quite there with solutions to cut emissions.
-The waste sector, on the contrary, already has proven practices and technologies in place to cut its methane emissions.
-Practices such as waste management in combination with energy recovery and recycling can end landfills and dumps, the sector main emitters; slash methane emissions; and positively impact climate stabilisation, with the co-benefit of improved air quality.
+Although the agricultural and fossil fuel sectors offer the largest mitigation potential, they aren’t quite there with full-fledged, viable solutions to cut emissions.
+The agricultural sector hasn't got a large-scale alternative to the high-polluting meat industry, and the fossil fuel sector needs massive investments that aren't available due to divestment policies.
+The waste sector, on the contrary, has already proven practices and technologies in place to cut its methane emissions.
+Practices such as waste management in combination with energy recovery and recycling can end landfills and dumps – the sector main emitters – slash methane emissions, and positively impact climate stabilisation with the co-benefit of improved air quality.

 In sum, by phasing out landfill and dumps, the world has a way to reduce methane emissions, which the IPCC report clearly says will lessen the newly-revised – negative – impact of SLCFs and help limit global warming to 1.5ºC.